 Bearing in mind this general overview of the book, we return to the question of authorship.
-To speak of an author of the book of Psalms is inaccurate; Psalms is a collection of poetry and songs written by multiple authors over a vast period of time.
+To speak of an author of the Book of Psalms is inaccurate; Psalms is a collection of poetry and songs written by multiple authors over a vast period of time.
 Who precisely these authors were is an issue of some discussion.

 While there is little debate that Psalms was authored by multiple writers, King David is still frequently viewed as the book’s primary author.
-About half of the psalter is attributed to him in the psalm titles and there are references elsewhere in scripture calling King David "the sweet singer (or psalmist) of Israel” (2 Samuel 23:1).
+About half of the psalter is attributed to him in the psalm titles and there are references elsewhere in scripture calling King David "the sweet singer (or sweet psalmist) of Israel” (2 Samuel 23:1).

 However, modern Biblical scholars are far less sure of the accuracy of these traditional views of authorship.
 Many scholars argue that attribution does not necessarily mean authorship.
-Just because a psalm is listed as a “psalm of David”, that does not automatically mean David wrote them.
+Just because one psalm is listed as a “psalm of David”, that does not automatically mean David wrote them.
 They may have been written for the King, or commissioned by him.
 Being the namesake of a specific text does not automatically make one it’s creator.
 Consider, for example, the King James Bible.
-This version of the Bible was neither written nor translated by King James himself.
+This version of the entire Bible was neither written nor translated by King James himself.
 The king merely commissioned it.
-Likewise it is possible that not all of the attributed psalms were written by the person they are attributed to.
+Likewise it is possible that not all of the psalms were written by the person they are attributed to.

 Approaching Authorship Differently

 In light of all this, perhaps is it is more helpful to approach the question of authorship differently.
-As explored in our consideration of authorship as it pertains to the book of Proverbs (see “Who Wrote Proverbs?”), rather than asking who wrote the songs and poems included in Psalms, we should instead ask why they wrote them.
+As explored in our consideration of authorship as it pertains to the Book of Proverbs (see “Who Wrote Proverbs?”), rather than asking who wrote the songs and poems included in many Psalms, we should instead ask why they wrote them.

 The reason that people want to know who wrote a specific text is to gain a better understanding of the intention and context in which the text was written.
 While we can not say for certain who the individual authors were, we can explore the ways in which the psalms were studied and incorporated into religious life.
 In fact, it is here that scholarship like Gunkel’s is especially relevant.
-By categorizing the various psalms by their intent or style, we gain insight into the ways in which these psalms function in the faith life of both an individual and a community.
+By categorizing the psalms by their intent or style, we gain insight into the ways in which these psalms function in the faith life of both an individual and a community.
 Running the gambit from private devotion to public worship, there is a psalm for each circumstance in our walks with God.

 History and Application

-To that end, the book of Psalms has a long history of use in worship services.
+To that end, the Book of Psalms has a long history of use in worship services.
 From being read in synagogues and Temple worship during Jewish festivals and holidays, to their liturgical use in Christian circles, the psalms frequently give structure to our praise and prayers.
 Often in modern worship services, the psalms are used as a "call to worship" at the start of the service, setting the tone for all that is to follow and welcoming participants to praise God.
 And just as the psalms would have originally involved playing music, the words and prayers found in this book have served as the foundation and inspiration for much of the worship music sung today.

 When we feel unsure of what or how to pray, the words of the psalmists can serve as a starting point, structuring our thoughts and connecting us to the legacy God’s relationship with humanity.
 After all this time, the wisdom Psalms presents us with continues to encourage us to give thanks for the blessings we have received.